Rubil-Mogere-94/lost_and_found_system/README.md

     The application uses a SQLite database (`key_tracker.db`) which needs to be initialized.
 Run the main application once to create the database schema.
 Use `python3` as shown, or `python` if `python3` is not available on your system:

     ```bash
-    pipenv run python3 run.py
+    pipenv run python run.py
     ```

     You should see the application's help message, indicating the database has been created.

 ## Usage

-To run the application, use `pipenv run python3 run.py` followed by the desired command and its options.
+To run the application, use `pipenv run python run.py` followed by the desired command and its options.
 (Note: On some systems, `python` might be used instead of `python3`.)

 For example, to list all registered users: